 A virtual desktop infrastructure is a cross-domain technology; as a result, deployment requires input from across each enterprise IT team.
-Yet too often, networking pros are left out of the implementation picture and called in only when it's time for monitoring and troubleshooting.
+Yet too often, networking pros are left out

 More on VDI networking

 How to test VDI network performance to avoid application meltdown

 Designing and tuning the WLAN to support mobile VDI clients

 In a recent study of 158 IT pros in enterprises with more than 250 employees, the vast majority of respondents recognized the need for server, storage, desktop and applications groups to work together on VDI planning and implementation.
 But according to the study (conducted by Enterprise Management Associates (EMA) for the "VDI Impact on Networks and Network Management" report), many had not brought the network team into these projects until after implementation.